riban-bw/lone_working/README.md

 - Press the `/handle` link to notify all supervising users that you are responding to the alert
 - Press `Stop supervising (/unsupervise)` to log out and stop monitoring any sessions - any users that you are supervising will be notified that you have stopped supervising them

+## Hidden commands
+There are some commands that are not in the menu:
+- `/users` - List all users on the system showing which are supervisors

 # Build

 The system consists of two parts: